calimero-project/serial-native/README.md

 Linux, macOS, and Windows libraries for serial port access using JNI (written in C).

-Compile the sources for your target platform, or use one of the precompiled libraries in the `zip` or `tar.gz` archives available for Windows and Linux.
-Compiling the sources requires an installed C/C++ toolchain.
+Compile the C sources for your target platform, or use one of the precompiled libraries in the `jar` archive available for Windows and Linux.
+Compiling the C sources requires an installed C/C++ toolchain.

 ### Build with Gradle
 For Linux, macOS, Windows; ARM(v7) is not working.
 The compiled library can be found in the _build/lib_ directory.